JoshuaBones/Goat-Rulings/README.md

 # Goat-Rulings

-This site is meant to streamline the process of looking up a ruling for Yu-Gi-Oh!'s Goat format.
-Try finding the rulings for "Thousand-Eyes Restrict" here: https://www.goatformat.com/indivrulings.html.
+This site is meant to streamline the process of looking up a ruling for Yu-Gi-Oh!'s Goat and Edison formats.
+Find the rulings for "Thousand-Eyes Restrict" here: https://www.goatformat.com/indivrulings.html.
 Come back and try the same thing: https://joshuabones.github.io/Goat-Rulings/

 ## Planned features